KCR Current QCA Corporate Governance

 Establish a strategy and business model which promote long-term value for shareholders

-KCR's objective is to build a substantial UK low-to-mid-priced residential property portfolio that generates both secure income flow from rents and increasing net asset value for shareholders.
-KCR acquires blocks of studio, one-and two-bed apartments that are close to transport links, shopping and leisure, predominantly in the South East.
+KCR's objective is to build a substantial property portfolio predominantly in the residential sector that generates both secure income flow from rents and increasing net asset value for shareholders.
+KCR acquires or develops blocks of studio, one-and two-bed apartments that are close to transport links, shopping and leisure, mostly in London, its surrounds and the South East.
 These blocks are focused on attracting tenants seeking affordable rental accommodation.

 Over the medium to long term, the Company expects rental and property values to increase in line with inflation.
 These increases coupled with new acquisitions are designed to enable KCR, once it has reached scale, to pay dividends from cashflow generated by rents and deliver net asset value increases through positive property revaluations.
 Active asset management of the properties may also deliver value increases.
 KCR as a REIT is required to distribute 90 per cent of its rental profits.

 Seek to understand and meet shareholder needs and expectations

-As the large majority of the Company's shares are held in CREST, with the beneficial owners not disclosed, KCR seeks to communicate with its shareholders on a timely and transparent basis at all times.
+The Company seeks to communicate with its shareholders on a timely and transparent basis at all times.
 Announcements through RNS are as comprehensive as possible.
 Digital communications platforms such as Vox Markets are used from time to time to communicate via video and podcast.
 Use of these platforms is limited to senior executives such as the CEO and only once appropriate media training has been completed.
 As part of the Company's repositioning, the intention is to improve the speed of reporting of the interim and full year results to shareholders.

-The chief executive, Dominic White, and the property director, Tim James, attend and present at investor forums wherever possible, as well as holding discussions with analysts, shareholders and investment managers.
+The chief executive, Dominic White, attends and presents at investor forums from time to time, as well as holding discussions with analysts, shareholders and investment managers.